DragonShadesX/Arduino-Laser-Tag/README.md

 Arduino-Laser-Tag
 =================

-A repository for my arduino laser tag stuffs
+A repository for my arduino laser tag files

-So far not much here.
-V1 is broken, just here because why not.
-FIrst attempts are important.
+The idea is to create a laser tag system comparable to commercial grade systems found at arenas.

-V1.1 is the current build.
-Will add more files for different taggers as I get/make them.
+So far the only things here are proof of concept files, no actual full systems code yet.